thousandlemons/Java-Console-View/README.md

 This framework provides a way to quickly construct the View layer of a Java command line app.

-The parent class of all classes in the View layer is an abstract class - `ConsoleView`.
+The parent class of all classes in the View layer is an abstract class - `AbstractView`.
 This class has only one abstract public method, `.display()`, to start the console UI defined in this view.

 There are two default subclasses: